 Paid advertising campaigns will deliver faster results.
 However, it is important to note that it is through a combination of both SEO and PPC marketing strategies, as well as a strong social media presence, that businesses can hope to achieve excellent, sustainable results.

-For smaller businesses with very little to spend on digital marketing, the good news is there are lots of methods that require very little financial investment.
+For small businesses with very little to spend on digital marketing, the good news is there are lots of methods that require very little financial investment.
 Focusing on SEO tactics, valuable content, and social media, as well as making sure your website is optimized and easy to navigate, can be extremely useful and only require time and patience to get right.

 For those with larger budgets and more resources, outbound techniques such as PPC advertising and purchasing email lists can significantly impact online visibility.
 Bidding for keywords to implement PPC via Google Ads is also possible for those with modest budgets.
 However, it all depends on the popularity of the keywords you are targeting and the bids of your competitors.